felipezarco/responser/README.md

 app.use(responser)  // add responser middleware

 router.get('/hello', (req, res) => {
-  res.send_badRequest('Your request is wrong!') use responser methods })
+  res.send_badRequest('Your request is wrong!') // use responser })

 app.use(router)